 The limitations of representation become more apparent as they approach zero.
 The closer you get to the thing-in-itself, the farther you feel.
 To quote an original poster for the movie, “Images of wax that throbbed with human passion!
 Almost woman!
 What did she lack?”
 Igor’s statues are identical to their subjects, but you can sense the missing souls.
 Two-strip Technicolor brings a now-dead cast to life more fully than black-and-white could and thus paradoxically emphasizes our distance from them.

 As you watch Mystery of the Wax Museum, notice its breakneck pace and its abundant smash cuts.
 Bodies are being stolen from a morgue—cut to: a newsroom.
 A junkie begging for dope—cut to: a Christmas tree in a police station.
 What the…?
 The urban velocity of this film gives us a startlingly heterogeneous breed of horror by grafting Gothic elements onto everyday city life.
-Unfortunately, the stolid 1950s remake House of Wax regressed back to pure Penny Dreadful stuff and lacks all the pre-Code genre-scrambling that made the original so memorable.
+By contrast, the stolid 1950s remake House of Wax regressed back to pure Penny Dreadful stuff and lacks all the pre-Code genre-scrambling that made the original so memorable.